Chrome 141 Update — Rollout Plan and FAQ

 Key changes

 - Baselines automatically refresh when switching between browser versions.
+You can change this behavior — see how.

 Firefox isn’t affected yet and is planned to follow about a week later.